 The current state of regenerative medicine is the result of 19th and 20th century advances in a variety of disciplines including tissue engineering, transplantation, cell biology, nanotechnology, molecular biology, genetics, biochemistry, and more.
 Two predecessors to regenerative medicine — transplantation and replacement therapies — saw several important advances beginning in the 1950s and 60s.
 These included many of the first transplants of vital organs as well as the first instance of cell transplantation in 1968.

 Cook Myosite’s roots at the University of Pittsburgh are deeply entwined with early transplantation history.
 Henry Bahnson, then head of Department of Surgery at Pitt, performed Pennsylvania’s first heart transplant in 1968.
 The University of Pittsburgh Medical center (UPMC) rose to international renown with the addition of Dr. Thomas E Starzl in 1981.
 Dr. Starzl performed the world’s first liver transplant in Denver in 1963 and Pittsburgh’s first in 1981.2 His invaluable contributions to the field led to the renaming of the Pittsburgh Transplantation Institute to the Thomas E. Starlz Institute in 1996.
-Today, the Thomas E. Starlz Institute continues his legacy, administering world class clinical transplantation and pioneering the field witinnovative scientific research
+Today, the Thomas E. Starlz Institute continues his legacy, administering world class clinical transplantation and pioneering the field with innovative scientific research.

 Transplantation showed that healthy organs and cells could replace damaged or dysfunctional tissues.
 This process involved a certain degree of regeneration, as the new tissue must be assimilated into the recipient’s body.
 The 70s and 80s, however, saw the dawn of two new fields that rely almost entirely on regenerative mechanisms: tissue engineering and cell therapy.